vitalitylearning2021/problemSolvingPyCUDA/index.md

 Going back to the code in Listing [1](#dumpPyCUDA), it permits to illustrate the normal workflow of a PyCUDA code.
 In particular, the first step is to load the libraries as in a standard Python code.
 In the above example, two libraries are imported:

-1.  `pycuda.driver`: contains functions for memory handling, as allocation, deallocation and transfers, for the dumping of information on the GPU card etc.; in the example, the `cuda` shorthand is given to `pycuda.driver`;
+1.  `pycuda.driver`: contains functions for memory handling, as allocation, deallocation and transfers, for the dumping of information on the GPU card, etc.; in the example, the `cuda` shorthand is given to `pycuda.driver`;
 2.  `pycuda.autoinit`: does not use a shorthand notation and this call serves for the device initialization, memory cleanup and context creation;

 The first operation performed in Listing [1](#dumpPyCUDA) is that of counting the number of available devices by means of `cuda.Device.count()`.